msh-shiplu/CerebralCortex-Data-Uploading-Process/README.md

     ```
    Change `batch_size_fail_threshold_in_kb` value from 50 to 5000 and `commitlog_segment_size_in_mb` value from 32 to 512.
    You can use cnt+w to find a word in nano.
 Save and close it and exit from cassandra.
-2. Similarly, connect to mysql service using `docker-compose exec mysql bash`.
+2. Similarly, connect to mysql service using `sudo docker-compose exec mysql bash`.
 After connecting to mysql, run the following commands:
     ```
     apt update
     apt install nano